Can Plan B Make Your Period Late?

 However, if your period is more than a week late after taking Plan B, it is recommended to take a pregnancy test to rule out pregnancy, as Plan B is not effective in every case and is more effective the sooner it is taken after unprotected sex.

-See also Can You Get a Tattoo on Your Period?
+See also Can You Get A Pap Smear On Your Period?

 How Does Plan B Affect Your Cycle?